Oilfree – our solutions for sensitive applications

 Chip manufacturing processes must take place under clean room conditions i.e. the quality of the compressed air must be adapted to these requirements.
 Another field of application for compressed air is the application of solder paste on the circuit board as well as cleaning of circuit boards, electronic printed circuit boards and wafers.
 The compressed air utilised here must be free of particles, oil and moisture.

-Generally speaking, there are three ways of producing oil-free compressed air.
+Generally speaking, there are several ways of producing oil-free compressed air.
 The special requirements must be given careful consideration during planning.
 This starts with the question of whether oil-free compressed air has to be available centrally or whether treatment can be decentral, since only part of the flow is subject to particularly high requirements.

 With a catalytic converter, not only oil-free but also germ- and bacteria-free compressed air can be produced in an environmentally friendly way.
 This procedure, which is independent of intake conditions, is significantly more reliable than filtering. while at the same time requiring less maintenance effort.
 It is the most innovative method and can also be retrofitted downstream from oil-lubricated compressors.